HYF-Class21/agile-development-group2-hyf-redesign/planning/development-strategy.md

 ## 3. Program of the course and an image

-- This user story is developed on branch `our-program`.
+- This user story is developed on branch `home-our-program`.
 - This branch is merged to `master` branch after completion.

 > As a user I need description of the program and by the end of the description